wp-plugins/bp-profile-message-ux/readme.txt

 Fortunately, BuddyPress makes it easy to replace the functionality for those buttons.
 With this plugin you can stay on a profile page and send private or public messages to that member.

-This plugin uses the default WordPress 'thickbox' code, so it is very difficult to style.
+This plugin uses the default WordPress 'thickbox' code, making it difficult to style.
 If you need the ability to style the overlay or adjust the javascript, you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/